 21 Dec Fight back against Seasonal Affective Disorder

-Whilst you can’t ‘cure’ SAD or winter depression, there are plenty of things you can do to reduce the impact of this condition on your life, even in these times of social restrictions.
+Whilst you can’t ‘cure’ SAD or winter depression, there are plenty of things you can do to reduce the impact of this condition on your life.

 By knowing what to look out for, and understanding what makes you feel particularly depressed or anxious during the winter months, you can fight back against this debilitating condition.

 How do you know if you have Seasonal Affective Disorder?

 According to the NHS website, symptoms of SAD can include:

 - loss of pleasure or interest in normal everyday activities

 - feeling lethargic (lacking in energy) and sleepy during the day

 - sleeping for longer than normal and finding it hard to get up in the morning